Megan Fox and other action stars strengthen Sylvester Stallone’s team · KINO.de

 You can stream “The Expendables 3 – A Man’s Job” via Amazon in the Extended Director’s Cut

-Stallone then vowed improvement and promised to bring back the usual high level of violence that characterizes the series – and then even temporarily dropped out of the project.
-From October 2021 the cameras will finally roll, but not for “The Expendables 4”, instead a spin-off will be filmed.
+Stallone then vowed to improve and promised to bring back the usual high level of violence that characterizes the series – and then even temporarily dropped out of the project.
+From October 2021 the cameras will finally start rolling, but not for “The Expendables 4”, instead a spin-off will be filmed.
 This is supposed to focus primarily on Statham’s character Lee Christmas, like the working title “Christmas story“Suggests.
 Accordingly, Statham is also on board as a producer.

 In addition to Stallone and Statham, at least Lundgren and Couture are also returning for the spin-off, according to The Hollywood Reporter.
 The latter had already revealed in the spring of 2021 that a new “Expendables” film would be shot from autumn.
 But since it is a spin-off and not a fourth part, one can assume that not the whole group will return.
 For better or worse, you will have to do without Arnold Schwarzenegger, Jet Li and Co.